Services We Provide

 In 2018 Lisa started her training to become a qualified dog trainer and is currently working towards her certificate IV in Companion Animal Services through Delta Institute in Australia.
 She is now offering one-on -one in home training , with training classes scheduled to be offered from Autumn 2020.

 Our trainer Lisa is a proud member of the Association of Pet dog Trainers New Zealand.

 As a member of the association our trainer Lisa adheres to the code of ethics which means she uses humane, dog-friendly methods.
 She actively participates in continued professional development to acquire new skills and learn about new advancements in dog training.

 Our trainer Lisa has a special interest in helping reduce fear, anxiety and stress in dogs (and cats).
-She has gained fear free certification level 2 and has plans to work towards both level 3 and the dog trainer fear free certification.
+She has gained fear free certification level 3 and has plans to work towards the dog trainer fear free certification.
 Gaining these certifications has given Lisa tools to help owners recognize signs of fear, stress and anxiety and ways to help our pets and owners deal with these.

 Featured Questions & Answers

 An electric collar has made my dog worse!
 Why would that happen?

 Dogs learn by association, and we can’t choose what they might associate with the electric shock.
 For some dogs it may even make the problem worse!
 A dog may be barking at people going by, and instead of linking the barking to the shock, they can end up linking the shock with the people going by.
 This means the barking will get more intense.
 There are far better methods that can be used, if you need help with this please reach out.